Introducing the 2021 Keynote Speakers and Breakout Leaders for the Indiana Conference for Women.

 In 2017, Henson portrayed NASA mathematician Katherine G. Johnson in the Academy Award-nominated film Hidden Figures.
 Henson and her cast received a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for the film.
 Other credits include Proud Mary, Think Like A Man with Kevin Hart, Think Like A Man Too, Talk To Me opposite Don Cheadle, Smokin’ Aces with Ben Affleck and Alicia Keys, Tyler Perry’s The Family That Preys, Hurricane Season opposite Forest Whitaker, No Good Deed starring opposite Idris Elba (which opened #1 at the box office), Larry Crowne with Tom Hanks and Julia Roberts, Taken From Me, and The Curious Case of Benjamin Button with Brad Pitt, for which she earned an Academy Award nomination for “Best Supporting Actress.”

-In March 2018, Henson can be seen starring in Tyler Perry’s Acrimony for Lionsgate.
-Other upcoming projects include Paramount’s What Men Want, from director Adam Shankman and writer Nancy Meyers, and Disney’s Ralph Breaks the Internet: Wreck-It Ralph 2, to which she lends her voice.
+In March 2018, Henson was seen starring in Tyler Perry’s Acrimony for Lionsgate.
+Other projects include Paramount’s What Men Want, from director Adam Shankman and writer Nancy Meyers, and Disney’s Ralph Breaks the Internet: Wreck-It Ralph 2, to which she lends her voice.

 A Washington, D.C. native, Henson currently resides in Chicago.